 - From the Zoom desktop Asset Browser:

 Accepting or signing into a task checks out the assets of that task onto your system.
-From this working copy you can then execute the task in hand, by modifying the assets present and possibly by creating new ones.
+From this working copy, you can then execute the task at hand, by modifying the assets present and possibly by creating new ones.

 Re-assign task to another user